remix-run/remix/docs/api/remix.md

 - **submitting** - A form has been submitted, if GET, then the route loader is being called, if POST, PUT, PATCH, DELETE, then the route action is being called.
 - **loading** - The loaders for the next routes are being called to render the next page.

-Normal navigations transition as follows:
+Normal navigation's transition as follows:

 ```
 idle → loading → idle